cast iron skillet vs grill pan

 Cost Considerations and Value for Money

 Cast iron skillets and grill pans vary in price, but both can be great choices for your kitchen.
 They stay among the top picks for a reason.
-Let’s dive into this topic and find the best bang for your buck.
+We’ll now look at this topic and find the best bang for your buck.

 The cost of cast iron skillets can differ a lot.
 The Lodge Cast-Iron Skillet is a favorite for people just starting or on a tight budget.
 It cooks great without breaking the bank.
 Then, there’s the Field Company’s No. 8 Skillet.
 It’s lighter and fancier, but costs more.